Test Id : FFCAH

 Defines the amount of sample necessary to provide a clinically relevant result as determined by the testing laboratory.
 The minimum volume is sufficient for one attempt at testing.

-2 mL NOTE: Minimum volume does not allow for repeat analysis.
+Serum: 2 mL Note: This volume does not allow for repeat testing.

 Reject Due To